-- POLICY 1) The Agency may plan and fund enhanced code compliance within the Area at appropriate levels to reduce slum and blight conditions and to prevent additional slum and blight conditions from occurring.^[xvii] - POLICY 2) The Agency may encourage the City to target concentrated code compliance efforts in the Area areas and to maintain regular compliance activities, especially of relatively older housing or rental housing in the Area.^{1xviii} - POLICY 3) The Agency may continue to encourage compliance to standards that facilitate the preservation of sound neighborhoods that are conducive to reinvestment by residents, infill developers, and financial institutions.^{1xix}
+- POLICY 1) The Agency may plan and fund enhanced code compliance within the Area at appropriate levels to reduce slum and blight conditions and to prevent additional slum and blight conditions from occurring. - POLICY 2) The Agency may encourage the City to target concentrated code compliance efforts in the Area and to maintain regular compliance activities, especially of relatively older housing or rental housing in the Area.68 - POLICY 3) The Agency may continue to encourage compliance to standards that facilitate the preservation of sound neighborhoods that are conducive to reinvestment by residents, infill developers, and financial institutions.

-TASK 1) The Agency may develop a Code Compliance Plan (CCP) that includes:
+TASK 1) The Agency may develop a Code Compliance Plan (CCP) that includes, but is not limited to:

-- 1. Five-year line item budget of estimated expenses and estimated performance benchmarks. - 2.
-Include a City-wide standard established by the Governing Body and indicators (benchmarks) for code compliance in terms of City-wide standards. - 3.
-A code compliance map shall be developed of all properties in the Area and updated every two years in terms of approved City-wide standards. - 4.
-An annual report of the Area code compliance in terms of City-wide standards shall be provided to the Agency Advisory Board, Agency Board of Commissioners (if requested) and the City Code Enforcement Board. https://www.action.com/actional.com/act
+- A five-year (5) line item budget of estimated expenses and estimated performance benchmarks. - 2.
+A City-wide standard established by the Governing Body and indicators (benchmarks) for code compliance in terms of City-wide standards. - 3.
+A code compliance map of all properties in the Area may be developed and updated every two years in terms of approved City-wide standards. - 4.
+An annual report of the Area code compliance in terms of City-wide standards provided to the City Commission, Agency Advisory Board, Agency Board of Commissioners (if requested) and the City Code Enforcement Board.
+70

-TASK 2) The Agency may develop a five-year Rehabilitation and Demolition Plan (DP) for Agency-funded demolition activities.
+TASK 2) The Agency may develop a five-year Rehabilitation and Demolition Plan (DP) for Agency-funded demolition activities that includes, but is not limited to:

-- 1. The Plan shall include systematic timelines for public, commercial and residential property demolition processes. - 2.
-All fines and forfeitures from this plan will be reimbursed to the Agency. - 3.
-Include a map and five year timeline of derelict structures and amenities. - Provide a five-year line item budget estimation. - 5.
-An annual report of the Area demolitions shall be provided to the Agency Advisory Board, Agency Board of Commissioners and the City Code Enforcement Board. - TASK 3) The Agency shall request that the City Code Enforcement Board annually report the quality of the City's housing stock to the Agency and Agency Advisory Board. - TASK 4) The Agency shall request an interlocal agreement from the City accounting for code enforcement services.
+- Systematic timelines for public, commercial and residential property demolition processes. - Reimbursement of all fines and forfeitures collected in the Area to the Agency. - 3.
+A map and five year (5) timeline of derelict structures and amenities. - 4.
+A five-year (5) line item budget estimation. - 5.
+An annual report of the Area demolitions provided to the City Commission, Agency Advisory Board, Agency Board of Commissioners and the City Code Enforcement Board. - TASK 3) The Agency shall request that the City Code Enforcement Board annually report the quality of the City's housing stock to the Agency and Agency Advisory Board. - TASK 4) The Agency shall request an Interlocal agreement from the City accounting for code enforcement services.